Understanding Capital Gains Tax

 Taxable Accounts and Their Nuances

-The trick here is to choose the best investments for these accounts.
+The trick here is to choose the right investments for these accounts.
 Think long-term holdings that generate capital gains, which are taxed at a lower rate than ordinary income.

 Tax-Efficient ETFs and Mutual Funds